penelope0318/Amtrak_Train_Delay/_posts/2021-12-21-Introduction.md

   - use 2019/11 and 2019/12 data to do the analysis and modleing

 ## Content
-The project will be seperated into following 2 sections
+The project will be seperated into following 2 sections:
-- Exploratory analysis of the delay: this part intends to answer the questions like when, where, which (stops & lines) did the delay happen?
+- Exploratory analysis: when, where, which (stops & lines) did the delay happen?
+- Modeling: feature engineering, model selection, cross-validation.